-Kori G. Belzer became the Global Chief Operating Officer of SGRP in July 2021 and served as Chief Operating Officer of SGRP since January 1, 2004.
+Kori G. Belzer became the Global Chief Operating Officer of SGRP in July 2021 and has served as Chief Operating Officer of SGRP since January 1, 2004.
+From August 7, 2020, through February 21, 2021, she also served as acting Chief Executive Officer of SGRP.
 From 2000 through 2003, Ms. Belzer served as the Chief Operating Officer of SPAR Administrative Services, Inc. (then known as SPAR Management Services, Inc.) ("SAS"), and SPAR Business Services, Inc. (then known as SPAR Marketing Services, Inc.), each an affiliate of SGRP (see Transactions with Related Persons, Promoters and Certain Control Persons, below).
 From 1997 to 2000, Ms. Belzer served as Vice President Operations of SAS and as Regional Director of SAS from 1995 to 1997.
 Prior to 1995, she served as Client Services Manager for SPAR/Servco, Inc.